sfu-discourse-lab/MisInfoText/README.md

 # MisInfoText
 This repository includes information and resources for automatic misinformation detection, which has become an increasingly important topic in Natural Language Processing and applications for social good.
 By definition, misinformation refers to the distribution of false information (opposite to facts) in the context of news.
 In order to automatically detect instances of misinformation, one approach is to combine machine learning and computational linguistic techniques and train predictive models on labeled instances of news articles (fake/real or false/true items).
 In our attempt, we collect data from a variety of quality sources.
 In particular, we make sure that the **full text** of each news article and a relaiable **veracity label** indicative of its truth content is provided.
-For details on the criteria of a dataset to be included in our list please refer to the following paper:

-Fatemeh Torabi Asr and Maite Taboada, 2019.
-"Big Data and Quality Data for Fake News and Misinformation Detection".
-Journal of Big Data and Society.

 MinInfoText repository consists of three major sections:
 * List of datasets that we have collected by scraping fact-checking websites, whose basic function is to find and tag false news.